gergelypolonkai/gergelypolonkai.github.io/_drafts/writing-a-gnome-shell-extension.md

     }

 This controller will create a new instance of the `PlanetsExtension` class and add it to the panel’s right side when loaded.
-Upon unloading, the extension’s actor gets destroyed, together with the extension itself.
+Upon unloading, the extension’s actor gets destroyed (which, as you will see later, gets created behind the scenes, not directly by us), together with the extension itself.
 Also, for safety measures, the extension is set to `null`.

-As you will see soon, `extension.actor` is not created by us, but behind the scenes by the Shell.

 ## The extension